 ABRSM: Grade 5

-A Primary 4 student studying at Raffles Girls’ Primary School, Casey started her musical journey at the age of four at the Seimpi School of Music.
-In her spare time, she loves reading, swimming, playing badminton and rollerblading.
+Casey is a Primary 4 student at Raffles Girls’ Primary School.
+She first started her musical journey at the age of four and has won several awards including:

 Kaitlyn Tan Yu Xin, 10, harp

 ABRSM: Grade 5 (Theory), Grade 5 (Harp), Grade 3 (Piano)

 Kaitlyn started harp at six and has since won several competitions including:

 In 2016, she was the youngest harpist to be invited to perform at the Rising Stars of Asia Concert in Seoul.
 Kaitlyn loves to bake and do arts and crafts.

 Toby started self-learning piano at three from watching Youtube videos, and he loves to improvise and compose.